echaabane/jirafeau/README.md

 In order to know if a newly uploaded file already exist, Jirafeau will hash the file using md5 by default but other methods are available (see `file_hash` documentation in `lib/config.original.php`).

+This feature is disabled by default and can be enabled through the `file_hash` option.

 ### What is the difference between "delete link" and "delete file and links" in admin interface?

-As explained in the previous question, files with the same hash are not duplicated and a reference counter stores the number of links pointing to a single file.
+When file deduplication feature is enabled, files with the same hash are not duplicated and a reference counter stores the number of links pointing to a single file.
 So:
 - The button "delete link" will delete the reference to the file but might not destroy the file.
 - The button "delete file and links" will delete all references pointing to the file and will destroy the file.